ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

     Use G|B|V|C|D|E|R|T keys to rotate to absolute orientations.
 'F' to cancel a rotation.

 Let’s focus on the second line, which corresponds to an action.
-(The first instruction corresponds to the “cmd_vel” topic, discussed previously in the topics tutorial.)
+(The first instruction corresponds to the “cmd_vel” topic, discussed previously in the :ref:`topics tutorial <ROS2Topics>`.)

-.. link topics tutorial

 Notice that the letter keys ``G|B|V|C|D|E|R|T`` form a “box” around the ``F`` key on your keyboard.
 Each key’s position around ``F`` corresponds to that orientation in turtlesim.